Marketing Automation: A New Technology

 Five years ago, the technology sector struggled to market their products and often had to rely on traditional marketing.
 As the industry has evolved and the consumption of technology by internet users has changed, marketing has become more integrated than disruptive.
 Sadly, there are still a lot of companies out there that have marketing strategies which look like they are from prehistoric times.
 As a technology company, it is integral for you to employ modern marketing methods to increase your reach and deliver relevant content to your key demographic.
 This is where the need for inbound marketing arises.

 Simply defined, inbound marketing is a method focused on attracting customers through relevant and helpful content that ultimately adds value to the customer’s buying journey at every stage.

 Seth Godin in his book Permission Marketing explains that there exists a new privilege with companies and that is to deliver anticipated, relevant and personal messages spurring a customer to buy the product right away, thus acknowledging the power of a customer to ignore marketing.
-Employing marketing automation focuses on building relationships and nurturing them until you have established trust and positioned yourself as a key resource to fulfil the customer’s needs.
+Employing marketing automation focuses on building relationships and nurturing them until you have established trust and positioned yourself as a key resource to fulfill the customer’s needs.

 Some of the ways to employ marketing automation to promote your services and achieve maximum brand exposure can be found below:

-One major mistake that many tech companes tend to make is that they use far too many technical jargons when communicating with prospective consumers.
+One major mistake that many tech companies tend to make is that they use far too many technical jargons when communicating with prospective consumers.
 You have to remember to tell your story that is not only personal but also unique enough to be memorable.
-Sure, this is an opportunity for you to explain what your company offers, but marketing efforts that are not personalised usually go unheard and un-acknowledged.
+Sure, this is an opportunity for you to explain what your company offers, but marketing efforts that are not personalised usually go unheard and unacknowledged.